ReposFromHawk/Market/STAGES.md

 Internally we created a dictionary to store items' prices.
 After scanning the items, we saw that the realted test past.
 Scan_MultipleItems_A_B_ShouldReturnPriceOf80

+**STEP 6**

+Refactor first tests not to use hard coded values.
+We should be able to test with multiple cases.